mdssjc/mds/arquitetura/principios-padroes.md

 * **REP** - _The Reuse-Release Equivalence Principle_: _the granule of reuse is the granule of release_.

-* **CRP** - _The Commom-Reuse Principle_: _the classes in a package are reused together.
+* **Princípio do Reuso Comum** - _The Commom-Reuse Principle_ (CRP): _the classes in a package are reused together.
 If you reuse one of the classes in a package, you reuse them all_.

+  Adaptado para o livro: as classes em um pacote são todas reutilizadas juntas.
+Se você reusa uma classe no pacote, reusará todas elas.

 * **CCP** - _The Commom-Closure Principle_: _the classes in a package should be closed together against the same kinds of changes.
 A change that affects a package affects all the classes in that package and no other packages_.